tecuity/tecuity-website/src/pages/index.md

   network.
 backOfficeTitle: Smart Back Office
 backOfficeDescription: >-
-  Our built-in document imaging and data management features make it easy to review and process documents as received.
+  Built-in document imaging and data management features make it easy to review and process documents as received.
 reviewQuote2: >-
   "I wanted to let you know that the new SOS website is a dream website.
 Thank you for making the updates to the site.
 The multi-step form are perfectly